 Cancer affects how you feel about yourself and your life.
 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have had the same experiences and problems can help you feel less alone.

-Ask your provider to help you find a support group for people who have been diagnosed with soft tissue cancer.
+Ask your provider to help you find a support group for people who have been diagnosed with STS.

 Complications include side effects from surgery, chemotherapy, or radiation.

 See your provider about any lump that grows in size or is painful.

 The cause of most STSs isn't known and there is no way to prevent it.
 Knowing your risk factors and telling your provider when you first notice symptoms can increase your chance of surviving this type of cancer.

 STS; Leiomyosarcoma; Hemangiosarcoma; Kaposi's sarcoma; Lymphangiosarcoma; Synovial sarcoma; Neurofibrosarcoma; Liposarcoma; Fibrosarcoma; Malignant fibrous histiocytoma; Dermatofibrosarcoma; Angiosarcoma

 Contreras CM, Heslin MJ.
 Soft tissue sarcoma.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 20th ed.
 Philadelphia, PA: Elsevier; 2017:chap 31.